Nick Lazzarini: Early life

 Lazzarini was born to Italian American parents.
 Lazzarini grew up in Mountain View, California in the San Francisco Bay Area.
 He graduated from Springer Elementary in Mountain View, California and Blach Intermediate School in Los Altos, California.
 Lazzarini began attending Showbiz when he was 8 years old.
 In the early 2000s, he travelled every other weekend from San Francisco to Fresno to dance at Dance Rage.
 He was trained under Keith Banks.
 His performance at Showbiz in 2001 caught the attention of Dance Spirit magazine, and they featured him on the cover of their October 2001 issue.

-At the time of his appearance on "So You Think You Can Dance," he was living in Van Nuys, California.
+At the time of his appearance on So You Think You Can Dance, he was living in Van Nuys, California.

 Early career

 Lazzarini has been dancing since age four and began teaching and doing choreography at age fourteen.

-In 2003, Lazzarini, competing as part of a dance group called Hot Under The Collar, appeared on CBS's "Star Search" remake.
+In 2003, Lazzarini, competing as part of a dance group called Hot Under The Collar, appeared on CBS' Star Search remake.

 Prior to competing on the Fox reality show, Lazzarini spent two years at the Dance Company of San Francisco and also toured Europe with the RAW dance company, which was founded by choreographer Mia Michaels, one of the judges on "So You Think You Can Dance".